Testing an exact diffraction formula with gravitational wave source lensed by a supermassive black hole in binary systems: Observable Differences

-Since the difference between new and traditional diffractive integral formula is significant in the binary system consisting of lens and source, we discuss the observable differences between them from several different aspects as below.
+Since the difference between exact and approximate diffraction integral formula is significant in the binary system consisting of a supermassive BH (as lens) and source, we discuss the observable differences between them from several different aspects as below for the special case.